Opposition (Australian Capital Territory)

 The Opposition in the Australian territory of the Australian Capital Territory comprises the largest party not in Government.
 The Opposition's purpose is to hold the Government to account and constitute a "Government-in-waiting" should the existing Government fall.
 To that end, a Leader of the Opposition and Shadow Ministers for the various government departments question the Chief Minister and Ministers on Government policy and administration and formulate the policy the Opposition would pursue in Government.
 It is sometimes styled "His Majesty's Loyal Opposition" to demonstrate that although it opposes the Government, it remains loyal to the King.

-The current Leader of the Opposition is Liberal Leader Leanne Castley, and Jeremy Hanson is the deputy leader.
+The current Leader of the Opposition is Liberal Leader Mark Parton, and Deborah Morris is the deputy leader.